How much cash should I have on hand now?

 The state of the market can have an impact on how much cash you should have on hand, how long you decide to hold an asset as cash, or when to convert assets to cash.
 This can be especially true when you can foresee a large discretionary purchase such as a vacation home or a luxury vehicle.

 “Plan for those purchases, or defer them so you don’t have to liquidate assets at a loss during market uncertainty,” Taylor says.
-“In addition, you may also want to adjust your cash reserves to help protect you until the market recovers.”

 2. When your job status may change

-If you’re contemplating a career move such as starting a business, retiring soon, or facing a possible layoff, consider meeting with your wealth advisor.
+If you’re contemplating a career move such as starting a business, retiring soon, or facing a possible layoff, consider meeting with your financial advisor.
 “If you don’t have enough cash on hand during those transition periods, you might have to dip into an investment account or sell a stock at an inopportune time,” Taylor says.
 “That means you could end up losing money when you can least afford it.”

 3. When your marital status is about to change

-Getting married?
-While costs vary by location and number of guests, the average cost of tying the knot is close to $30,000,1 and that doesn’t include a honeymoon or the expense of setting up a household.
 A divorce can set you back as well, thanks to legal fees, asset division, and other costs.
 That means you need enough cash on hand to weather the transition from being single to getting married or vice versa.
-“Talking to a financial pro ahead of time can help you identify how much on-hand cash you need,” Hamburger says.
+Talking to a financial advisor ahead of time can help you identify how much on-hand cash you need.

 4. When your child is ready for college